 Does your child need some different methods to learn?
 Check out these Math Games for Grade 5 to help your kids learn using games.

-Decimal multiplication worksheets: Multiply by 10 and powers of 10
+Multiplying Decimals by 10 and Powers of 10 Worksheet

 For example: Imagine you’re at a restaurant with your friends.
 The bill for your meal is $60.55, including a tax of $4.84.
 You have to tip your waitress, so you need to double the tax to calculate the tip.
 Now, if you don’t know how to multiply decimals, you won’t be able to calculate the tip.
 This is where multiplying decimals will come in handy.